mdn/content/files/en-us/web/css/css_generated_content/index.md

 {{CSSRef}}

-**CSS Generated Content** is a module of CSS that defines how to add content to an element.
+The **CSS generated content** module defines how content can be added to a document with CSS.
 Generated content can be used to add content to anonymous replaced elements or replace the content of a DOM node in very limited circumstances with a generated value.

-See the [how to guide for generated content](/en-US/docs/Learn/CSS/Howto/Generated_content) to learn more, and the {{cssxref("content")}} and {{cssxref("quotes")}} properties for implementation information.

 ## Reference